Procurement thresholds (as referenced in PCR2015)

 Preventing serious and organised crime in procurement

 There's a requirement to assessing the risk from serious and organised crime and corruption allowing you to identify areas of concern potential vulnerabilities and to take action to strengthen processes and structures that safeguard public money.
-A guidance document has been provided detailing text to be used in the OJEU notices and tender documentation, and outlining the services generally offered by Local Authorities in England and Wales and potential areas which may be at more risk than others.
+A guidance document has been provided detailing text to be used in the Find a Tender Service (FTS) notices and tender documentation, and outlining the services generally offered by local authorities in England and Wales and potential areas which may be at more risk than others.